adam-stokes/elstokes/source/2015-02-18-openstack-installer-customizing-the-single-install-constraints.markdown

 author: Adam Stokes
 date: '2015-02-18 17:42:01 -0500'
 date_gmt: '2015-02-18 21:42:01 -0500'
-categories:
-- What's New
-- Ubuntu
+category: Ubuntu
-- Openstack
-- Installer
-- SUPER
-tags: []
+tags: openstack, juju, maas
 ---
 Sometimes our default constraints for a Single Installation isn't enough.
 With our latest release it is possible to now configure the service placements with custom constraints.